mortelli/devportal/guides/rif-enveloping/integrate.md

 These need to be deployed and their addresses known.
 For steps on how to do this, please refer to the [Deploy contracts locally section](/guides/rif-enveloping/install/#deploy-contracts-locally) of the Installation guide.

-Once deployed, you only need the RSK node to be running.
+Once deployed, you'll only need the RSK node to be running.

 ### Relay Server

 The Relay Server is the off-chain component in charge of receiving transactions and sending them to the on-chain component, which is a Relay Manager.
 The Manager owns Relay Worker accounts with funds in native coin.
 To relay a transaction, a Worker signs it and sends it to the Relay Hub paying for the gas consumed.
+For more details on this, please refer to the [Architecture page](/rif/enveloping/architecture/).

 Users can interact with the Relay Server directly or indirectly.
 For the latter, a user can communicate with a Relay Server through a Relay Client.
 A Relay Client knows the addresses of different Relay Managers and it sends the on-chain request to the most active one.
 The Relay Client then sends the transaction to be sponsored to the Relay Server via HTTP request.

-In any case, you need to have the server installed and running.
-For this please refer to the following guides:
+In any case, you'll need to have the server installed and running.
+To achieve this please refer to the following guides:
 1. [RIF Enveloping Installation](/guides/rif-enveloping/install/)
 2. [RIF Enveloping Launch](/guides/rif-enveloping/launch/)